Current project: EdiCitNet – Edible Cities Network

 - Project for young people at risk of exclusion focused in the Besòs-Barcelonés North axis that dealt with interculturality through the use of high school institutes, sport and street activities, but also through social and labour insertion based on social agriculture workshops.

-- “Expert in maintenance of urban gardens, compost centres and gardener” pre-labour course (ASSÍS green), 250 hours, promoted with the Reception Centre ASSÍS and intended primarily to people in situation of homelessness.
+- “Expert in maintenance of urban gardens, composting centres and gardening” pre-labour course (ASSÍS green), 250 hours, promoted with the ASSÍS Reception Centre and intended primarily to people in situation of homelessness.
 The main objective of the course, recognized as a university extension diploma by the UB (30 ECTS credits), is to be a tool for the involvement, empowerment and training of students in order to improve, in this way, their possibilities to access the labour market.